t-brangu/t-brangu.github.io/essays/finalproject.md

        style="border: 1px solid #ccc; border-radius: 10px; padding: 4px;">
   <figcaption><em>(UH Manoa's Current Lost and Found Page)</em></figcaption>
 </figure>
+- Implement a fuzzy-match search (perhaps using AI to match similar keywords such as "AirPods" to "Apple Earbuds" or "Wireless Headphones"
+- QR Poster Generator (allows users to print posters for campus bulletin boards with scannable links to their listings)
 - Map integration (visual markers showing last-seen and found-item locations on campus
 - Automated clean-up (posts older than a set time period will be auto-archived unless renewed)
 - Recovery metrics (display stats such as "123 items reunited this semester" to highlight community impact)